chasenyc/cs-job-advice/README.md

 **Bootcamps**

 Bootcamps have been a very touchy subject for many.
-There are people who think very poorly about them and those who sing their praises, without getting into debate about this, it is for many a viable option to change careers.
+There are people who think very poorly about them and those who sing their praises, without getting into debate about this, it is for many, a viable option to change careers.
 There are far more low quality than high quality bootcamps out there but those which are strong will set you up for success.
 Truth be told, a strong bootcamp will provide you will all of the information found within this repository.

 **Paid bootcamps**
 * [App Academy](https://www.appacademy.io/referral_redirect?hash=04dbc105c59f04bb)